swapnilyavalkar/ssl-cert-monitoring/README.md

 2. **Expiration Check**: It calculates the number of days left before each certificate expires.

-3. **Email Alert Trigger**: If a certificate is due to expire within 90 days, the script sends an email alert to the configured recipients.
+3. **Email Alert Trigger**: If a certificate is due to expire within N days, the script sends an email alert to the configured recipients.

 ## Troubleshooting